Question 173·Medium·Rhetorical Synthesis

 Locate the key note about modern impact

-- The last note says: “Understanding the self-healing process could help engineers design more durable and sustainable modern concrete.”
+- “Understanding the self-healing process could help engineers design more durable and sustainable modern concrete.”

-The correct answer must both use the research finding (lime clasts and self-healing) and clearly state how this can improve modern concrete.
+The best answer must include both the research finding and its potential modern benefit.